quezadasubiabre/RESNET20/README.md

 RESNET20 version in tensorflow based in keras implementation from https://keras.io/examples/cifar10_resnet/

-This model is training without data augmetation and reach 83.06%.
+This model is training without data augmetation and reach 83.06% in CIFAR10 test set .